Xilinx/Alveo-Cards/master/management-specification/_static/index.rst

 .. toctree::
    :maxdepth: 1
-   :caption: Appendix A: PCIe and thermal information
+   :caption: Appendix A: PCIe and thermal info

    appendix_a.rst